 It is likely that the man washed ashore near Blacksod was an internee held in Warth Mills where hundreds of Italian, German and Austrian men were interned at the start of the Second World War.
 The question arises whether it would be possible from British Government records to identify the man after all these years from the information above.

 His remains were buried in Faulmore graveyard within yards of where his body came ashore.
 However, after the War, the man’s remains were disinterred by the Volksbund, Germany’s war graves commission, and reinterred in the Glencree German War Cemetery in Co.
 Wicklow.

 In the 1950s and early 1960s, Germany’s war graves commission (Volksbund Deutsche Kriegsgräberfürsorge) disinterred the remains of 18 of the 90 bodies that were washed ashore and buried in Mayo during World War 2.
 58b My research indicates that many of the disinterred were likely to have been British mariners; the final twist of fate in their too-short lives resulted in their remains resting in a German war cemetery.
-Only in four cases do historical records provide clear evidence that the remains re-interred in Glencree were those of a German national.
+Only in four cases do historical records provide any evidence that the remains re-interred in Glencree were those of a German national.

 References and Sources